Ahmadmansoor/AdvancedScript/README.md

 	4-sometime you think it's hange,but check if the Plugin send error messageBox for some lines.
 	5-when you use F11 if the software in run mode ( not suspended) ,you have to pause it to work with Script window, as it use wait Function form x64dbg which will not respond till the process is suspended.
+	6-AutoComplete will show the Function name when typing and help box will show info, just press right arrow to finish but for get Variable name of call ads library press Ctrl + j and you will get textbox just type $ for variables name or type ads to get ads lib then press Enter and the command will set to end of line ( i didn't find a way to insert text inside command :( ).
+	7-when u use F11 try to not check AutoUpdate checkBox because the process will be heavy ( when fill array ).
+	8-when u use BP at array list maybe x64dbg will take time to respond i DON'T Know why !!.

 -arguments value system (AVS): all argument pass through Parser system recognizer,how it work:
       1- all numbers are in hex shape ( setx $x,50  == setx $x,0x50).